 Through structural static and seismic calculations, the design has been proven to ensure safety and reliability in diverse conditions.
 Further study will consider structural, thermal, and acoustic experimental tests aimed at increasing the TRL of the proposed solution.

-Ultimately, this innovation presents a viable option for temporary constructions that combine adaptability, environmental sustainability, and long-term usability, making it a promising approach for future developments in both emergency relief and seasonal agricultural sectors.
+Finally, this innovation presents a viable option for temporary constructions that combine adaptability, environmental sustainability, and long-term usability, making it a promising approach for future developments in both emergency relief and seasonal agricultural sectors.

-Future works will focus on the following:
+Future works will focus on the following aspects:

 structural tests to assess the effectiveness of the connections between the frame and OSB panels, and the global seismic response of the panels;